-When carriers raise rates, customers face higher costs at their favorite stores.
+When couriers raise rates, customers face higher costs at their favourite stores.
 The decision was one made by USPS, but it’ll impact everyone in your supply chain and sales process.
 That means increased questions from lots of diverse groups.

 Get your plan together now for how you’ll respond to rate changes and how to address customer complaints.
 Know specifically what shipping costs will rise and give customers a quick explanation of why.

-If you offer recurring and subscription products, be sure to notify customers ahead of price increases so you minimize anger and avoid higher return rates.
+If you offer recurring and subscription products, be sure to notify customers ahead of price increases so you minimise anger and avoid higher return rates.

 4 tips to protect profit margins after the changes